Blepharoplasty and Brow Lift

 BlepharoplastyBlepharoplasty (eyelid surgery) represents one of the most delicate cosmetic and functional procedures involving the face.
 Designed to restore a more youthful appearance to the eyes, subtle changes, when executed correctly, can be transformative in an area that conveys so many emotions.

-As with all facial surgery, blepharoplasty requires a customized approach, meticulous surgical skills and the ability to identify and balance all the variables involved in the aging process: skin elasticity loss, muscle weakening, fat prolapse and bony asymmetry, in order to restore the natural anatomy of the eyelid.
-Our oculofacial plastic surgeons expertly identify each patient’s unique problems, then individualize the surgical plan to achieve the desired results.
+As with all facial surgery we perform in Puyallup, blepharoplasty requires a customized approach, meticulous surgical skills and the ability to identify and balance all the variables involved in the aging process: skin elasticity loss, muscle weakening, fat prolapse and bony asymmetry, in order to restore the natural anatomy of the eyelid.
+Our oculofacial plastic surgeons in Gig Harbor in the Tacoma area expertly identify each patient’s unique problems, and then individualize the surgical plan to achieve the desired results.

 Upper eyelid blepharoplasty has evolved into a sophisticated multilayered surgery extending beyond antiquated techniques that “cut out extra skin” and left patients with tightness and abnormal eyelid function.
 Eyebrow positioning, soft tissue distribution, bony asymmetry and muscle tone are critical parameters to be identified and addressed in the operating field to achieve a natural and aesthetically pleasing outcome.
 In select cases, reinforcement of weakened muscles from the undersurface of the upper eyelid can improve functional outcomes and recreate an open and youthful appearance.